OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/configure-collector.md

 1. Run the OpenTelemetry Collector.

+**Notes**:

-**Note**: If the OpenTelemetry Collector implementation is OLTP over HTTP, according to the [OpenTelemetry specification](https://opentelemetry.io/docs/specs/otlp/#otlphttp-request), the default URL path for requests that carry log data is ``v1/logs``.
+* If the OpenTelemetry Collector implementation is OLTP over HTTP, according to the [OpenTelemetry specification](https://opentelemetry.io/docs/specs/otlp/#otlphttp-request), the default URL path for requests that carry log data is ``v1/logs``.
 If using OTLP/HTTP, you must add this path to the URL endpoint for a successful connection and data transfer.

+* Monitoring: in order to avoid unexpected connection failure, it is advised for Customers to keep track and renew their SSL/TLS certificate used in the OpenTelemetry collector before the expiration date.

 ## Example file with a basic configuration